sonata-project/SonataTimelineBundle/Resources/doc/reference/installation.rst

     }

-* Add SonataTimelineBundle and SpyTimelineBundle to your AppKernell:
+* Add SonataTimelineBundle and SpyTimelineBundle to your AppKernel:

 .. code-block:: php